 Throughout, we use standard notions and notation concerning the asymptotic behavior of sequences.
 If $(a_n)_{n\in\NN}, (b_n)_{n\in\NN}$ are two sequences of real numbers, we write $a_n=\calO(b_n)$ to denote that for some constant $C>0$ and $n_0\in\NN$ it holds that $|a_n|\leq C|b_n|$ for all $n\geq n_0$.
 Also, we write $a_n=\Omega(b_n)$ if $b_n=\calO(a_n)$, and $a_n=\Theta(b_n)$ if $a_n=\calO(b_n)$ and $a_n=\Omega(b_n)$.
 Finally, we write $a_n=o(b_n)$ if $a_n/b_n\to 0$ as $n\to\infty$ and $a_n=\omega(b_n)$ if $b_n=o(a_n)$.

 Unless stated otherwise, all asymptotics are as $n\to\infty$ and all other parameters are assumed fixed.
 Expressions given in terms of other variables that depend on $n$, for example $\calO(R)$, are still asymptotics with respect to $n$.
+Most results in this paper assume that $1/2<\alpha<1$ and $\nu>0$ are fixed constants (independent of $n$), and the implied constants in $\mathcal{O}(\cdot)$ asymptotics will typically depend on $\alpha$ and $\nu$.
 As we are interested in asymptotics, we only claim and prove inequalities for $n$ sufficiently large.
 So, for simplicity, we always assume $n$ sufficiently large.
 For example, we may write $n^2> 5n$ without requiring $n>5$.

 An event, more precisely a family of events parameterized by $n\in\NN$, is said to hold \emph{with high probability (w.h.p.)}, if for every $c > 0$ the event holds with probability at least $1-\calO(n^{-c})$.
 Recall that, in contrast, an event is said to hold \textit{asymptotically almost surely (a.a.s.)} if the event holds with probability at least $1-o(1)$.
-We follow standard notation, such as denoting the vertex and edge sets of $G$ by $V(G)$ and $E(G)$, respectively.
-We use $d_G(u,v)$ to denote the graph distance between two vertices $u,v\in V(G)$, let $N(v):=\{u\in V\mid d_G(u,v)=1\}$ denote the neighbourhood of a vertex, and let $d(v)= |N(v)|$.